Extension File (Table of Contents)

 Excel file extensions can be of various types.
 Here we will cover the most common file type:

 - XLS – Excel file extension

 This extension is the most common and default type in the spreadsheet generated by Microsoft office.
 Prior to Excel 2007, the file extension was XLS.
-This extension refers to a file which contains all type of information including data, formats, graphics etc. The operating system recognizes the file type with the help of extension and operates this file using the Excel application.
+This extension refers to a file which contains all type of information including data, formats, graphics etc. The operating system recognizes the file type with the help of an extension and operates this file using the Excel application.